-Our Visitor Program has been suspended until April 2020.
+Due to the COVID-19 pandemic, our Visitor Program has been suspended indefinitely.
 Please check back here and on our Event Calendar for dates when the program is available again.

 Thanks for your understanding.

 Visitors and Maui residents often ask about paddling when they see our bright red and gold wa`a's (canoes) in the waters off Kihei, Wailea, Makena and Maalaea.
 In answer, we offer a visitor paddling program which includes an introduction to Hawaiian Culture, instruction in outrigger canoe paddling, and discussion of the local sea life.
 Paddling sessions usually begin with E Ala E, a traditional chant to welcome the rising sun.
 This is followed by paddling instruction.
 Canoes launch about 8:00am and return approximately 9:00am.
 Depending on conditions, we may paddle to an outer reef to see large sea turtles, venture out to observe whales or head north toward Kealia Pond and Sugar Beach.
 After returning we end the program with a Mahalo chant to give thanks to the land, the sea and to Hawaiian deities such as na kupuna (ancestors) and na aumakua (family gods.)